Get THE RACK DEMO

 Myth: Banana/Coral Glow Sex Ratios Are Predictable

+Banana (Coral Glow is the same gene) is sex-linked.
 A male who inherited Banana from his mother will produce approximately 90% male Banana offspring.
 A male who inherited Banana from his father will produce approximately 90% female Banana offspring.
 Female Bananas produce roughly 50/50 regardless of their origin.

 Myth: All Ball Python Genes Are Autosomal

-The truth: Almost all ball python morphs are autosomal (not sex-linked), so for most genes this is true.
+Almost all ball python morphs are autosomal (not sex-linked), so for most genes this is true.
 A Pastel female x Normal male produces the same offspring ratios as a Pastel male x Normal female.

-Myth: Morphs Are Just Different Colors of Normal Snakes
+Myth: Morphs Are Different Colors of Normal Snakes

-The truth: Every morph represents a genetic mutation.
+Every morph represents a genetic mutation.
 Some mutations affect only pigment production with no apparent health impact.
 Others affect development in ways that create additional consequences.

 Spider, Champagne, Woma, Hidden Gene Woma, Super Sable, and Powerball all have neurological components linked to the same genes that create their appearance.
-Desert females can't successfully reproduce.
+Desert females cannot successfully reproduce.
 Super Cinnamon and Super Black Pastel have elevated rates of facial deformities.

 Myth: Line Breeding Causes the Wobble

-The truth: The very first Spider found in the wild already had a wobble.
+The very first Spider found in the wild already had a wobble.
 The trait exists in wild-caught animals that have never been captive bred.

 Myth: Visual ID Is Always Accurate

-The truth: Some morphs look nearly identical.
+Some morphs look nearly identical.
 Some combinations mask or alter the appearance of component genes.
 Some morphs express inconsistently depending on other genetic factors.

 Getting It Right Matters